sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-1-HTB-SolidState.md

 ```

-The shell is restricted but we can get around this with the james.py exploit
+This works, but is incredibly laborious, we can get around this problem with the james.py
-which will give us better shell.
+exploit, which gives us a better shell.

 ```